Bakudankun/ErrorWarner/README.md

 `errwarn` executes given `<cmdline>` and reads its output.
-When a line matches the [regular expressions][Go-Regexp] specified with `-e` or `-w`, ErrorWarner notify you with sound.
+When a line matches the [regular expressions][Go-Regexp] specified with `-e` or `-w`, ErrorWarner notifies you with sound.
 The exit status will be the same with that of `<cmdline>` unless `errwarn` itself throws an error.

 `errwarn` reads standard error by default.
 Set `-stdout` if `<cmdline>` writes